Richard-Hanley/edn-to-binary/README.md

 This library provides a series of primitives that can be encoded, and decoded freely.
 It also gives the programmer a number of ways to create composites from arrays, tuples, and maps.
 The key feature of this library is that it leverages clojure.spec very heavily.
 All primitives and composite types will have fully featured specs that can be used for data validation and conformance.
 By using spec conformers, it becomes possible to encode arbitrary data dependencies into the resulting data.

 This library also gives some limited support to managing data dependices when decoding binary data.
+The rest of this README documents the usage of this library.
+For a more detailed look at the internals, please look at the [Design Walkthrough](https://github.com/Richard-Hanley/edn-to-binary/blob/master/Design_Walkthrough)

 ## Encoding